 - This option is supported, but not described in Distributing FME Flow Components.
 Do not select FME Flow Database if you already completed the previous step, Install the FME Flow Database, or plan to configure the FME Flow Database on your own database server. - The step to define Database Server Type (below) will not appear.

 Specify the installation directory for FME Flow.
+Do not specify a UNC path.

 User Account

 Specify the Windows user account that will run the FME Flow System Services.
 This account must have: